apecloud/kubeblocks/docs/user_docs/fault_injection/gcp-fault.md

 :::caution

-When changing the cluster permissions, updating the key or changing the cluster context, the `cloud-key-secret-gcp` must be deleted, and then the `node-stop` injection creates  a new `cloud-key-secret-gcp` according to the new key.
+When changing the cluster permissions, updating the key, or changing the cluster context, the `cloud-key-secret-gcp` must be deleted, and then the `node-stop` injection creates a new `cloud-key-secret-gcp` according to the new key.

 :::